nogalpaulina/hrs-portlets/README.md

 #### `approvalsDashboardLabel` portlet preference (optional)

 + Sets the label for the approvals dashboard hyperlink.
-+ When not set, the label defaults to "Time & Absence MSS Dashboard" (as defined in `ManagerLinksController.DEFAULT_DASHBOARD_LABEL`).
++ When not set, the label defaults to "Time & Absence Dashboard" (as defined in `ManagerLinksController.DEFAULT_DASHBOARD_LABEL`).

 #### `approvalsDashboardUrl` portlet preference (optional)